 Many BOP Psychology Interns choose to apply for full-time Psychologist positions within the BOP at the conclusion of their internship.
 Many have promoted to Program Coordinators or Department Heads shortly after joining the BOP.
-Presently, the Psychology Services department at FCC Petersburg employs four former BOP Doctoral Psychology Interns.
+Presently, the Psychology Services department at FCC Petersburg employs three former BOP Doctoral Psychology Interns.

-Early career psychologists typically start at the GS-11 salary level (\$61,848 based upon 2017 figures for Richmond, Virginia).
+Early career psychologists typically start at the GS-11 salary level (\$66,217 based upon 2020 figures for Richmond, Virginia).
 However, it is not uncommon for well-established clinicians to begin their BOP career at a higher salary.
-Unique to most government agencies, BOP psychologists are automatically promoted to the GS-12 level (\$74,131 based on 2017 figures for Richmond, Virginia) after successful completion of their first (probationary) year.
+Unique to most government agencies, BOP psychologists are automatically promoted to the GS-12 level (\$79,367 based on 2020 figures for Richmond, Virginia) after successful completion of their first (probationary) year.
 Promotions to GS-13 and GS-14 levels are also possible for Program Coordinators and Chief Psychologists.
 Actual salaries are calculated based on cost of living figures for particular geographical areas.

 All full-time BOP positions offer a benefits package, inclusive of sick and annual leave, life and health insurance, Thrift Savings Plan (TSP), and enrollment in the Federal Employees Retirement System (FERS).
 Further, there are opportunities available to BOP psychologists for student loan repayment.
-The BOP program has supported up to \$60,000 in loan repayment in past years.
+The BOP program has supported loan repayment in past years.
+The National Health Service Corps (NHSC) Loan Repayment Program also provides loan repayment to qualified clinicians in eligible disciplines, in exchange for an employment commitment to the NHSC.